 Engineered Wood Is Relatively Light

 If you’ve ever handled both a timber floorboard and a piece of engineered wood flooring, you’ll already know that the genuine article is markedly heavier.
 This often impacts the placement of timber flooring in bathrooms because bathrooms tend to be on the first floor.
-In general, upper floors are not designed to take such weight.
+In general, upper floors are not designed to take much weight.
 If you want genuine timber flooring in your upstairs bathroom, you may find that work must be done to the structure to handle the weight.
 That shouldn’t be the case with engineered wood flooring.

 Engineered Wood Works with Underfloor Heating

 Maybe you don’t have underfloor heating right now, but you might want it in the future, especially in the bathroom.
 Timber doesn’t work very well with underfloor heating.
-Its density and thickness prevents heat rising effectively, and it generally takes up too much space to have anything else fitted beneath.
+Its density and thickness prevent heat from rising effectively, and it generally takes up too much space to have anything else fitted beneath.
 If you want to leave your bathroom open to underfloor heating, go with engineered wood instead of genuine timber.

 Engineered Wood in the Bathroom Doesn’t Need to be Tough